 In considering this question, the Task Force once again reviewed pages 233, pages 256 through 259, and Appendices J and K in CAPR No. 278, 2nd Edition.
 Mr. Meland noted that the Wisconsin Department of Natural Resources Municipal Flood Control Grants Program (reference number 18 in Appendix J) is a biannual program.
 That will be noted in the next plan update.
-Dan Treloar of the Kenosha County Department of Planning and Development suggested that the descriptions of the Wisconsin Coastal Management Program (WCMP) grants program on page 259 and on page 411 in Appendix J of CAPR No. 278 be revised to mention the great Lakes Fund program that is available through the WCMP.
+Dan Treloar of the Kenosha County Department of Planning and program on page 259 and on page 411 in Appendix J of CAPR No. 278 be revised to mention the great Lakes Fund program that is available through the WCMP.